 With the array of choices and specializations in higher educational administration, it helps to determine where your interests lie, so that you might determine the type of administrative role you aspire to.
 Earning a doctorate in higher education is a rigorous commitment.
 When you contemplate the area of emphasis, you may want to consider:

 - Are you interested in working in public or private schools, with K-12 schools, community colleges or universities?

 - Are you drawn to working in a particular sub field of education, such as Special Education?

 - Are you hoping to help form educational policy, or do you see yourself working as a consultant?

 Explore a Career in Higher Education

 There are several careers that a Higher Education PhD degree or doctoral program might support.

 The general duties of postsecondary education administrators are to oversee student services, academics, and faculty research at colleges and universities.
 Their responsibilities vary.
 Some work in admissions and decide whether potential students should be admitted.
 Others may work in student affairs and coordinate student athletics or housing.
 Provosts, or academic deans are chief academic officers, who may help develop academic policies, participate in hiring new faculty or managing a budget.
-The BLS predicts that employment of postsecondary education administrators will increase by 8%, which is faster than average, from 2020 to 2030. (bls.gov)
+The BLS predicts that employment of postsecondary education administrators will increase by 7%, which is faster than average, from 2021 to 2031.

 Instructional Coordinators are professionals who oversee school curriculums and teaching standards.
 They may have experience teaching or working as a principal.
 Coordinators in public schools may be required to be licensed teachers or licensed school administrators.
-The BLS predicts that employment of instructional coordinators will increase by 10 % from 2020 to 2030. (bls.gov)
+The BLS predicts that employment of instructional coordinators will increase by 7 % from 2021 to 2031.